Tethanol/Please-Work-ROBOTC/README.md

 # Please Work ROBOTC
-A quick guide on ROBOTC for ENGR-10 labs at SJSU.
+A quick guide on how to configure and troubleshoot ROBOTC for ENGR-10 labs at SJSU.
+This guide does not go over how to code using C and Natural Language PLTW.

 ## Table of Contents
 - [General Controller Knowledge](#general-controller-knowledge)